FDBK/FlutterAppAutomation/README.md

 # FlutterAppAutomation

-Ongoing automation project dedicated to 'TC' App testing (since December 2021).
+Ongoing automation project dedicated to the 'TC' App testing (since December 2021).

 In this project the 'TC' app became a victim of my automation efforts in Android and iOS environments, mostly on real devices.